 Whoa!
 That’s a lot of hard work before any singing and dancing starts!

 Frozen the Musical is full of enchantment and splendour and honestly, we still don’t know how they manage to do all that they do!
-It’s best you gather your friends and family together, get along to Sydney’s Capitol Theatre before 23 May and see it for yourselves.
+It’s best you gather your friends and family together, get along and see it for yourselves.
 The flexible ticket exchange program takes the stress away if things change and you need to swap your chosen performance date.

 Book tickets to Frozen the Musical, now playing at Sydney's Capitol Theatre and playing Melbourne's Her Majesty's Theatre from 9 June.